Ramizalam/SketchSync/readme.md

-# Skrible
+# SketchSync

-Skrible is a real-time multiplayer drawing and guessing game (a Skribbl-like app) implemented with a TypeScript Node.js backend and a React + Vite frontend.
+ SketchSync is a real-time multiplayer drawing and guessing game (a Skribbl-like app) implemented with a TypeScript Node.js backend and a React + Vite frontend.
 It uses WebSockets/Redis for real-time sync between players and supports multiple rounds, turn-based drawing, and in-game chat.

 **This README** explains the project structure, how to run the app locally, development notes, and where to look for the main features.